-Though opinions vary on the value of structural models, there is one area of consensus: there are relatively few systematic evaluations of the accuracy of structural models in predicting counter-factual outcomes.
-For instance, Angrist and Pischke (2010, "Industrial Disorganization") lament:
+Though opinions vary on the value of structural models, there is one area of consensus: there are relatively few systematic evaluations of their accuracy in predicting counterfactual outcomes.
+For instance, Angrist and Pischke (2010, "Industrial Disorganization") write:

 "Many new empirical industrial organization studies forecast counterfactual outcomes based on models and simulations, without a clear foundation in experience. [...]
 At minimum, we'd expect such a judgement to be based on evidence showing that the simulation-based approach delivers reasonably accurate predictions.
-As it stands, proponents of this work seem to favor it as a matter of principle."1
+As it stands, proponents of this work seem to favor it as a matter of principle".